davebraze/FDBeye/README.md

     has its own web site here: <http://www.eyetracking-r.com/>.
 The source is available on github
     <https://github.com/jwdink/eyetrackingR>.
+  * ***eyeTrackR***: on github at
+    <https://github.com/hjgodwin/eyeTrackR>.
+Focussed on SRR systems,
+    and particularly reports output by DataViewer.
+Last updated in 2012.
   * ***fix_align.R***: automatically adjusts y coordinate of fixations in multi-line reading paradigm so that each falls on a specific line of text.
 As written, code is specific to SRR systems